What is the inheritance tax threshold in the UK?

 How much wealth could I pass on, tax-free, using the current IHT thresholds?

-As announced by Chancellor Jeremy Hunt in the Autumn Statement 2022, both the standard nil-rate band and the residence nil-rate band are set to be frozen at their current thresholds (£325,000 and £175,000, respectively) until April 2028.
+As announced by ex Chancellor Jeremy Hunt in the Autumn Statement 2022, both the standard nil-rate band and the residence nil-rate band are frozen at their current thresholds (£325,000 and £175,000, respectively) until April 2028.

-This means that more estates could potentially fall into the inheritance tax trap as the value of property, income, other investments and overall personal wealth may rise over the course of the next five years.
+This means that more estates could potentially fall into the inheritance tax trap as the value of property, income, other investments and overall personal wealth may rise over the next five years.

 Subsequently, being able to fully utilise both nil-rate bands could take your overall individual inheritance tax-free allowance to £500,000 and enable greater amounts of wealth to be passed on to your loved ones, free of IHT.